 But Alexa also opens the door for voice control over a lot more than just the Echo's native features.
 This is thanks to a growing selection of skills that Alexa offers.
 It's here where the Echo's appeal really lies, because there are so many apps and services that want to play nice with Alexa, from basic things like weather or cinema listings, through to complete smart home control of your lighting, thermostat, and so forth.

 This is perhaps the most exciting thing about the Echo.
 It's a gateway to complete home control, and once equipped with the right skills, you can have it turning your lights on and off, changing the temperature or activating your home security cameras and a whole lot more.

 Once grouped together you can easily control different brands of smart devices.
 For example, you can group lights from Philips Hue with a plug from Hive and then turn them on or off together.
 This saves having to mess around with multiple smart home apps on your phone.
 In fact, once setup, you barely need your phone at all.

 This is one area where the Echo Plus looks to differ from the skills of the Echo.
-Thanks to the integrated Zigbee controller, it can control some smart home devices directly, meaning that setup for those should be even easier, cutting out the need to use the manufacturer's hub or app.
+Thanks to the integrated ZigBee controller, it can control some smart home devices directly, meaning that setup for those devices is easier, cutting out the need to use the manufacturer's hub or app.